ryaa2020/Throw-ins-Gain-the-Upper-Hand/README.md

   + The shotOnGoal folder contains unfinished files that investigate shot creation in relation to throw-ins.
     + shot_on_goal.ipynb
     + shot_regression.ipynb
-  + The starter.ipynb and regression.ipynb are files we used to experiment.

 <p align="right"><a href="#table-of-contents">Back to Contents</a>